rkdud007/blog/content/mini-storage-proofs.md

 ### 3. Determining the Desired Root

 If you can get a verified block header, you can decode it to get any kind of values that you want.
-But first, we need the root value for it.
+In Ethereum, the block header you get from the input is rlp encoded one and if you decode it you can get the roots of MPT structures like state root, transaction root, and receipt root.
+All of the roots are roots of the Ethereum state tree like the state tree, transaction tree, and receipt tree which is composed of elements as information that you might be interested in.

 - evm/EVMStorageproof: